 T-fal A80789 Specialty Nonstick Jumbo Wok

 The T-fal wok is one that you’ll definitely fall in love with.
-Being one of the top woks for cooking in 2018, it has an elegant black hue and a durable aluminum construction for fast and even heating.
+Being one of the top woks for cooking, it has an elegant black hue and a durable aluminum construction for fast and even heating.
 It also comes with a nonstick coating inside and out that facilitates an effortless cleanup time.

 If you’re worried about convenience and grip, well don’t be.
 The T-fal Jumbo Wok features a long ergonomically designed stay-cool handle that facilitates a more than comfortable grip and is versatile enough to do pretty much anything from searing, steaming, boiling, pan frying, sautéing, deep frying and boiling foods.
 It is also oven safe for up to 350 degrees and dishwasher time to allow for a rather seamless cleanup process.